Dorr Township, Michigan: Communities

-Dorr is an unincorporated community at 42°43′31″N 85°43′21″W, near the center of the township, west of U.S. Highway 131 exit 68.
+Dorr is an unincorporated community and census-designated place at 42°43′31″N 85°43′21″W, near the center of the township, west of U.S. Highway 131 exit 68.
 The ZIP code is 49323.
 It is in the northeast part of Allegan County, 7 miles (11 km) northwest of Wayland and 19 miles (31 km) south-southwest of Grand Rapids.

 First known as "Dorr Centre", the community is believed to have been named for Thomas Wilson Dorr, a state legislator and leader of the Dorr Rebellion in Rhode Island that sought a broader franchise of universal male suffrage in the 1840s.

-In the 21st century, Dorr has many retail businesses, including Subway, B.C.
-Pizza, Dick's Market, Dorr Dance Academy, and Dorr Veterinary Clinic.
-Also, The Dairy Ranch has become a hotspot over the years, hosting classic car shows during the summer.
-Recently Dorr added a new skatepark for the kids.
-Dorr also has recreation programs for sports like football, basketball, baseball, and flag football.

 It has four elementary schools, including two public: Sycamore Elementary, which is part of the Hopkins school district, and Dorr Elementary, which is part of Wayland Union Schools.
 The two private schools are Saint Stanislaus Catholic School near Hilliards, and Moline Christian School.

 Moline is an unincorporated community at 42°44′21″N 85°39′50″W just east of U.S. Highway 131.
 The ZIP code is 49335.
 The community lies mostly within Dorr Township but is on the eastern boundary.
 Some development extends into neighboring Leighton Township.
 Moline was first settled by European Americans in 1840.
 Development was stimulated when the Grand Rapids and Indiana Railway came through in 1870 and established a station here.
 It was platted in 1872 by Alfred Chapple.

 North Dorr is a tiny hamlet at 42°46′06″N 85°45′42″W straddling the boundary between Dorr Township in Allegan County and Byron Township in Kent County.
 It began about 1865 and had its own post office from 1874 to 1905.

 The city of Wayland is at the southeast corner of the township in Wayland Township.